 The proposed studies will build on the applicant's existing skills and knowledge related to functional neuroimaging and reward processing to expand into the study of social decision making.
 The applicant will gain new expertise in integrating multimodal neuroimaging data with computational models in a new content area.
 This training will occur through hands-on experience while completing the proposed studies.
 All research activities from data processing and analysis to manuscript preparation will be carried out with the advice and counsel of the sponsor, Dr. Samanez-Larkin, and co-sponsor, Dr. Hsu.
 The research conducted in the Motivated Cognition and Aging Brain Laboratory at Duke is highly integrative and thus there will be many collaborative training opportunities.
 Dr. Samanez-Larkin will contribute to all aspects of the applicant's training.
-The applicant will have individual weekly hour-long meetings with Dr. Samanez-Larkin to discuss progress.
+The applicant will have individual hour-long meetings with Dr. Samanez-Larkin to discuss progress.
 The applicant will have individual hour-long remote meetings via Zoom with Dr. Hsu as needed but at least once per month (more frequently, likely weekly, during times of manuscript writing or application of new analytic techniques).
 Additionally, the applicant will regularly attend the bi-weekly hour-long Samanez-Larkin lab meetings where labmates provide updates and discuss research in progress, manuscripts in progress, funding opportunities and grantsmanship, ethical conduct of research, scheduling and human subjects issues, and general lab business.
-Dr. Hsu will provide additional education in the use of Bayesian statistics, computational modeling, theories of neuromodulation of motivation, and theories of social decision making.
-The applicant will have, at minimum, one meeting per semester with at least one of the dissertation committee members (Pearson, Adcock, Huettel) and will meet with the whole committee for milestone meetings once per year (i.e., dissertation proposal meeting, dissertation defense).
-The meetings with Duke faculty will be used to discuss progress, data analyses, and manuscript preparation.
-The meetings with remote co-sponsor Dr. Hsu will primarily occur via Zoom, although the applicant will visit Northern California (if travel is permitted) to work directly with Dr. Hsu on manuscript preparation and the post-doc search.
-In general, the sponsor and co-sponsor will continually provide feedback and guidance to the trainee throughout the pre-doctoral fellowship.
+The applicant also regularly attends the hour-long Pearson lab meeting which has the same format but features more regular coverage of advanced statistics and data modeling.
+Additional faculty collaborators from the applicant's dissertation committee will specifically contribute to the training plan by educating the applicant in the use of Bayesian statistics (Dr. Pearson), computational modeling (Dr. Pearson), theories of neuromodulation of motivation (Dr. Adcock), and theories of social decision making (Dr. Huettel).
+The applicant will have, at minimum, one meeting per semester with at least one of the dissertation committee members and will meet with the whole committee for milestone meetings once per year (i.e., dissertation proposal meeting, dissertation defense).
+The meetings with Duke faculty will be face-to-face meetings to discuss progress, data analyses, and manuscript preparation.
+The meetings with remote cosponsor Dr. Hsu will primarily occur via Zoom, although the applicant will visit Northern California to work directly with collaborators at Berkeley (Dr. Hsu) on manuscript preparation and the post-doc search.
+In general, the sponsor and co-sponsor will continually provide feedback and guidance to the trainee throughout the predoctoral fellowship.
 The sponsor and co-sponsor will remain as advisors throughout the K00 period as needed.
-The K00 mentors (TBD) will also introduce the applicant to new research methods and research areas to even more significantly expand his expertise in the transition to independence.
+The K00 mentors (TBD) will also introduce the applicant to new research methods to even more significantly expand his expertise.